Magforum logo links to homepage

 No more Spin at Future

 November 30.
-Future has closed Spin, the cricket title it bought as part of a £30m deal with Highbury House in April.
-The magazine was launched in March (April cover date) and was seen as benefitting from the buzz surrounding the game after the England team's success.
+Future has closed Spin, the cricket title it bought in a £30m deal with Highbury House in April.
+The magazine was launched in March (April cover date) and was helped by the buzz surrounding the England team's success.

 Future profile